Ireland flag Union Jack flag icon United Kingdom Canada flag Canada

 • Hirers’ liability

-“It is a governing principle of Culture 2025 that everyone has the right to participate in the cultural and creative life of the nation”
+Everyone has the right to participate in the cultural and creative life of the nation.”

 • Recognising the value of culture and creativity to the individual and society